Panic Attack Treatment & Relief

 Understanding the Mistaken “Red Alert”

-A panic attack is your body’s brilliant ‘survival mode’ (the fight or flight response) activating at the wrong time.
-It’s an alarm bell going off when there is no fire.
+A panic attack is your body’s brilliant survival mode – the fight-or-flight response – activating at the wrong time.
+It’s an alarm going off when there is no fire.

-• The ‘Out of Body’ Feeling: This is dissociation—your brain’s way of trying to protect you from overwhelming intensity by ‘detaching’ for a moment.
+The “out of body” feeling: This is dissociation – your brain’s way of trying to protect you from overwhelming intensity by briefly detaching.

-• The Need to Escape: Your system is flooded with adrenaline, preparing you to run from a threat that isn’t there.
+The urge to escape: Your system is flooded with adrenaline, preparing you to run from a threat that isn’t actually there.

-• The Fear of Losing Control: This is the most common symptom, yet panic actually never causes you to lose your mind or pass out.
+The fear of losing control: The most common panic symptom – and one of the cruelest, because panic actually never causes you to lose your mind or pass out.

 Panic Attack Treatment & Relief in DC & Virginia Telehealth